cipherstash/encrypt-query-language/docs/reference/INDEX.md

 Query terms are processed in the same manner as the input document.

-A query prior to encrypting & indexing looks like a structurally similar subset of the encrypted document, for example:
+A query prior to encrypting and indexing looks like a structurally similar subset of the encrypted document.
+For example:

 ```json
 {